Preferred Method for Pulse Check in an Infant

 3. Chest Recoil

 A Chest Compression Feedback device monitors whether the chest fully recoils between compressions.
-Proper chest recoil allows the heart to refill with blood, enhancing cardiac output and overall circulation.
+Proper chest recoil, or recoil efficiency, allows the heart to refill with blood, enhancing cardiac output and overall circulation.
 Feedback devices monitor chest recoil, and rescuers are ensured if the compressions are not impeded by incomplete chest release.
 These monitoring by feedback devices help to maximize the efficiency of CPR efforts and improve the chances of successful resuscitation for individuals experiencing cardiac arrest.

 4. Hand Position